ssboisen/umf-hook/README.md

 Installation
 ------------
-Build and copy umf-hook.exe and commit-msg to your .githooks folder and optionally assign a solution file-name by editing the commit-msg file.
+Build and copy umf-hook.exe and commit-msg to your .git/hooks folder and optionally assign a solution file-name by editing the commit-msg file.
 If no solution is assigned umf-hook will look in repo-root and repo-root/src for a file ending in .sln

 Acknowledgment